Betterware de Mexico (NASDAQ:BWMX) Shares Up 6%

-Separately, Zacks Investment Research lowered Betterware de Mexico from a “hold” rating to a “strong sell” rating in a report on Tuesday, February 15th.
+Separately, Zacks Investment Research downgraded Betterware de Mexico from a “hold” rating to a “strong sell” rating in a report on Tuesday, February 15th.

-Large investors have recently bought and sold shares of the stock.
-Sterling Investment Advisors Ltd. bought a new stake in Betterware de Mexico during the third quarter valued at $36,000.
-Marshall Wace LLP bought a new stake in Betterware de Mexico during the fourth quarter valued at $131,000.
-Millennium Management LLC bought a new stake in Betterware de Mexico during the third quarter valued at $335,000.
-Goldman Sachs Group Inc. bought a new stake in Betterware de Mexico during the fourth quarter valued at $253,000.
-Finally, Citadel Advisors LLC boosted its stake in Betterware de Mexico by 73.6% during the third quarter.
-Citadel Advisors LLC now owns 15,349 shares of the company’s stock valued at $546,000 after buying an additional 6,506 shares during the period.
-5.15% of the stock is owned by institutional investors.
+Large investors have recently made changes to their positions in the stock.
+Sterling Investment Advisors Ltd. purchased a new position in shares of Betterware de Mexico during the 3rd quarter worth approximately $36,000.
+Marshall Wace LLP purchased a new position in shares of Betterware de Mexico during the 4th quarter worth approximately $131,000.
+Millennium Management LLC purchased a new position in shares of Betterware de Mexico during the 3rd quarter worth approximately $335,000.
+Goldman Sachs Group Inc. purchased a new position in shares of Betterware de Mexico during the 4th quarter worth approximately $253,000.
+Finally, Citadel Advisors LLC grew its holdings in shares of Betterware de Mexico by 73.6% during the 3rd quarter.
+Citadel Advisors LLC now owns 15,349 shares of the company’s stock worth $546,000 after acquiring an additional 6,506 shares during the period.
+Institutional investors own 5.15% of the company’s stock.

 Betterware de Mexico, SAB. de C.V. operates as a direct-to-consumer company in Mexico.
 The company focuses on the home organization segment with a product portfolio, including home solutions, kitchen and food preservation, technology and mobility, and other categories.
 It serves approximately 3 million households through distributors and associates in approximately 800 communities throughout Mexico.